binaryfunt/electron-seamless-titlebar-tutorial/README.md

 I'm going to start with the [Electron quick start app](https://github.com/electron/electron-quick-start).
 The full example source code is located in the `src` directory of this repo.

+#### Note

+Currently, there is a bug with maximization on Electron versions 6.0.0+ on Windows (see [#6](https://github.com/binaryfunt/electron-seamless-titlebar-tutorial/issues/6)).
+The latest version of Electron you can use is 5.0.11.

 ## 1. Add some styles

 ![S1]